hatchet-dev/hatchet-v1-archived/README.md

 While there are many benefits to being open source, one strength of Hatchet is the flexibility it provides for customizing different aspects of your deployment pipelines by extending our open-source repository.
 For example, if you'd like to load in your cloud credentials from a custom secret storage engine, you can simply write a credential plugin for Hatchet.
 We aim to make everything customizable -- down to even the theme of the Hatchet dashboard.

+### How are you scalable?

+Hatchet is built on top of Temporal, an open-source workflow engine.
+Temporal is a horizontally scalable system that can run thousands of workflows in parallel.
+This means that you can run as many Terraform runs as you need with relatively simple configuration management.

-**These two features of Hatchet -- being open-source and self-hosted -- work hand-in-hand to give you the best possible solution for infrastructure management.**
+**These three features of Hatchet -- being open-source, self-hosted, and focused on scalability -- work hand-in-hand to give you the best possible solution for infrastructure management.**